MERCHANT NAVY OFFICERS PENSION FUND (THE "SCHEME")

 2. The Scheme's administrator

-We have appointed Mercer (the trading name of JLT Benefit Solutions Limited) as administrator for the Scheme (we may change this appointment from time to time, in which case we will update this notice) (the "Administrator").
+We have appointed Mercer Limited as administrator for the Scheme (we may change this appointment from time to time, in which case we will update this notice) (the "Administrator").
 The Administrator carries out the pensions administration services on behalf of the Trustee and will require access to your personal information in order to calculate and pay benefits under the Scheme.
 It will also perform other activities such as responding to requests or complaints and providing information to members, and so will require access to your contact details.
 The Administrator will process your personal information on our behalf as our data processor.

 3. The Scheme Actuary